 Some (not necessarily healthy) foods are fortified with iron.
-These include flour, grains, cereals, pasta, rice, salt, sugar, bakery products, milk and dairy products, chocolate drinks, and infant formulas (R, R2).
+These include flour, grains, cereals, pasta, rice, bakery products, milk and dairy products, chocolate drinks, and infant formulas [3, 4].

 A number of iron supplements are available in the form of ferrous sulfate, ferrous gluconate, ferrous fumarate, and heme iron.
 They are indicated for the prevention and treatment of iron deficiency and iron deficiency anemia [5, 1].

 Adequate Iron Intake

-Infants and children 1 to 3 years require 11 and 7 mg/day, respectively, while children aged 4 – 8 and 9 – 13 require at least 10 and 8 mg/day, respectively, in order to prevent developmental delays and behavioral disturbances.
+Infants and children 1 to 3 years require 11 and 7 mg/day, respectively, while children aged 4 – 8 and 9 – 13 require at least 10 and 8 mg/day, respectively, in order to prevent developmental delays and behavioral disturbances [6, 7].

-In many populations, the amount of iron absorbed from the diet is not enough to meet most individual requirements, especially during infancy, intense exercise, and pregnancy, where biological iron needs are the highest (R, R2).
+In many populations, the amount of iron absorbed from the diet is not enough to meet most individual requirements, especially during infancy, intense exercise, and pregnancy, where biological iron needs are the highest [9, 10].

 If the amount of absorbable iron in the diet cannot be readily improved, iron supplementation is required to prevent iron deficiency anemia.
-This is almost always the case for children 6-24 months of age and pregnant women (R, R2, R3).
+This is often the case for children 6-24 months of age and pregnant women [11, 12, 13].

 Different Forms of Iron Supplements

 Supplemental iron is found in ferrous (+2) and ferric (+3) forms.
-Since the ferric form must be converted in the body to the ferrous form for absorption, the ferrous form is more bioavailable and thus, more preferred (R).
+Since the ferric form must be converted in the body to the ferrous form for absorption, the ferrous form is more bioavailable and thus preferred .